 How to Calculate Value of Output and its Formulas

-Value of output in a domestic economy is the money value of total production by all production units in a year. it include intermediate consumption in itself.
+The value of output in a domestic economy is the money value of total production by all production units in a year. it includes intermediate consumption in itself.

-In above example we illustrated when a carpenter purchased wood worth ₹ 1000 and converted it into chair of worth ₹ 2500. he added value of ₹ 1500 into it.
-But he is going to sale it for ₹ 2500 in the market.
+In the above example, we illustrated when a carpenter purchased wood worth ₹ 1000 and converted it into a chair of worth ₹ 2500. he added a value of ₹ 1500 to it.
+But he is going to sell it for ₹ 2500 in the market.

 So, his value of output is ₹ 2500.